myhvuong/WV-Flood-Attendance-Analysis-R/README.md

 ### Visual Inspections

 A preliminary visual inspection of the data reveals potential insights.
 The scatterplot of attendance versus percipitation rate (see `attendance_vs_precipitation.png` in the Visualizations repository) shows a relatively flat best-fit line, suggesting a week or non-existent linear relationship.
-In contrast, plots involving flood incidents counts (also available in the Visualizations repository) appear to show a more pronounced negative relationship with attendnace.
+In contrast, plots involving flood incidents counts (also available in the Visualizations repository) appear to show a more pronounced negative relationship with attendance.
 These visual observations are further investigated through statistical modeling.

 ### Results